add-more-ducks/final-deploy/PROCESS.md

 - What you expect to happen as a result of that choice (at this moment in time)
 - Why you expect things to pan out that way

+# 19 April

+Need to decide what I add to increase the complexity and depth to my design doc.
+- No decision has yet been taken.
+Tomorrow I will try again.
+- Some unneccessary elements have been trimmed from the design document.